 Top 20 Foods, Desserts and Snacks from Mozambique

-There are three thoughts that come to mind when talking about Mozambican cuisine: “I’ve never had anything like it,” and “Anthony Bourdain couldn’t get enough of it.”
+When it comes to Mozambican cuisine, two thoughts immediately come to mind: “I’ve never had anything like it,” and “Anthony Bourdain couldn’t get enough of it.”

 While local Mozambican food often flies under the radar, it is far from boring.
 From spicy curries to hearty stews and flavorful hot sauces, its cuisine is basically a historical footprint of the Bantu region, with influences from the Indian, Persian, Ethiopian, and Arabic cuisines.